mekaron/articles/agilecontent/agilecontentcreation.md

 * What are the advantages
 1. more structured writing
 2. less writer's blocks
+3. always a publishable version, so you can make the deadline even if you have underestimated the effect of hanging out in a bar the night before the deadline.
-3. early feedback from editors and therefore a broader perspective
+4. early feedback from editors and therefore a broader perspective
-4. less frustration when receiving feedback
+5. less frustration when receiving feedback
-5. early involvement of translators in the case of multilingual content
+6. early involvement of translators in the case of multilingual content

+* What does an MVP look like?
+What should it contain?

 ## In case of multilingual content